 Marketing Medical Billing - Build a Website

 This has been a real eye opener for me.
 I didn't realize how effective a website could be until creating this one.
-Here's my story of how this website has grown and is starting to become a business of it's own.
+A good professional looking website makes you look professional.
+You can also use it as a platform for producing an informative blog or newsletter and marketing to prospective clients.

 When used on your business cards and marketing, it allows you to give more detailed information on your services, qualifications, and explain why they need your services.
 You can build a site that markets your services AND generates income through affiliates and Google Adsense - like this website.